CtrlK

 Progressive Disclosure

-The skill is well-structured as an overview with clear, one-level-deep references to specific troubleshooting domains.
-Each reference file is clearly labeled with its contents, and navigation is straightforward.
-The organization by category (API Monitoring, Performance, General, etc.) is logical.
+The skill is well-structured as an overview with clear, one-level-deep references to specific topic files.
+Each reference file is clearly labeled with its contents, and the navigation is straightforward.
+The categorization into API Monitoring, Performance, General, Integrations, and Security is logical.

 3 / 3